 The interior furnishings were a mix of discarded office chairs, a beat-up Naugahyde couch, and a quaint hooked rug such as you might have seen at your grandma’s 30 years ago (how do I remember all this?
 I used to take notes on dates and even had a dating column for The Huffington Post…until it all got too depressing).
 But if his ex truly had racked up hundreds of thousands of dollars in debt, I needed to cut him some slack.
 At least he had a house, even if unfinished, and a fire blazed brightly in the wood stove.

 I settled in at the kitchen counter and produced a bottle of wine to have with lunch, briefly forgetting that Marty didn’t much like to drink.
 One margarita at dinner had left him feeling a bit sick-ish, he claimed.
-So of course he didn’t have a screwdriver.
+So of course he didn’t have a corkscrew.
 But he managed to improvise using a nail and a pair of pliers, wrapping his thick hand around the neck of the bottle and giving a mighty pull.
 Somehow it worked.

 I looked in dismay at the ingredients spread out for lunch: eggs for an omelette, along with a bag of frozen succotash, a block of Kraft Monterey jack, and one of those fluorescent green canisters containing what is billed as Parmesan cheese.
 I polished off a glass of wine as he tossed together one of the gloppiest egg concoctions I’ve ever tasted; it might have helped if he’d allowed the vegetables to thaw a bit more.
 Oh, well, so he wasn’t much of a cook.